pekermilas/Coursera_Capstone/Capstone_Project_TheBattleOfNeighborhoods/Introduction.md

 foursquare data.
 By analyzing the food venues data, I intend to infer about following features of communities occupying these boroughs;

-1. **Diversity:** Variety of food venue origins in terms of their cuisine (i.e. African restaurant, Chines restaurant, etc.), indicate the diversity of the resident community.
+<p> 1. **Diversity:** Variety of food venue origins in terms of their cuisine (i.e. African
+restaurant, Chines restaurant, etc.), indicate the diversity of the resident community.
-Therefore, segmentation of food venue types can provide a reasonable measure for comparing the diversity levels of Brooklyn and Queens.
+Therefore, segmentation of food venue types can provide a reasonable measure for comparing the diversity levels of Brooklyn and Queens.</p>

 2. **Pace of Life:** Type of food venues in terms of their actual physical structure (i.e. restaurant, food track, etc.) may indicate the life style of residents in the area.